ChanchalRawate/AI-Enabled-Visa-Status-Prediction-and-Processing-Time/README.md

 * XGBoost – best-performing, selected as final model
 * Artifacts stored for backend prediction pipeline

----
-Here’s a compact and professional section you can add to your README for **Milestone 4 – Web Application & Deployment**:

----

 ## Milestone 4 – Web Application & Deployment